Digital lead generation is fast becoming a go-to strategy. However, both digital and traditional marketing channels can drive business results.

 From this example, we can see that content marketing takes time, and it may take six months or even longer just to start working.
 A long-term view is necessary if you want to succeed with content.

 Per Jordie van Rijn, 67% of B2B marketers say they see at least a 10% increase in sales opportunities through lead nurturing, with 15% seeing opportunities increase by 30% or more.
 B2B marketers also see an average 20% increase in sales opportunities from nurtured leads versus non-nurtured leads after successfully deploying a lead nurturing program.

 As we’ve already discussed, lead nurturing is key to generating warm and qualified leads.
 It is where marketing automation shines.
 It makes it easy for you to automate the sending of reports and white papers, webinar and demo invitations, and other messages and marketing assets.
 Even a 10% increase in sales opportunities is significant, but some companies also see as much as a 30% increase by using marketing automation.
 That is significant.

 Once set up, the time you need to put into marketing automation is relatively short.
 You may need to tweak your offers or webinars from time to time, but much of it can work in the background on autopilot.

 With traditional marketing, the cost is higher, and the close rate lower.
 Is this applicable in 100% of cases?
 No.

 And whether traditional or digital, different marketing channels take varying amounts of time, effort, and budget to work.
 Content marketing, for instance, might be one of the most intensive of all digital marketing efforts.
 It requires an ongoing commitment to developing and publishing relevant content for your audience.

 What matters most is your audience and how they like to communicate and receive messages from you.
 If you aren’t sure, you can survey them or even talk to them directly.
-Delivering marketing messages in a familiar way is the best way to reach your audience, whatever medium that might be.
+Familiarly delivering marketing messages is the best way to reach your audience, whatever medium that might be.